Christen Neugebauer - Varsity Asst. Coach

 In the 1998/99 season when Girls and Boys lacrosse first became CHSSA sanctioned sports at Columbine High School, I was in my first year of teaching.
 I was asked to be a coach on the Girl’s staff and agreed, although I had never seen a lacrosse game in my life.
 This will be my 20th season coaching Lacrosse.
 My two oldest children played lacrosse here at Columbine.
 Lauren was in the class of 2012, lettered in two sports, and was part of a squad that went on to the final four (Curt was a coach on that staff).
 Lauren played club lacrosse in college at Pacific Lutheran University and served as a Captain.
 Lucas graduated from CHS in 2015.
 Lucas also enjoyed a very successful Lacrosse experience here.
 He earned multiple All-Conf. awards and was selected to the Colorado ALL-State Lacrosse Team at the LSM position.
 He was named as a Captain both junior and senior years.
-He currently attends the University of Detroit Mercy where he will play his first season of Division 1 after a red-shirt year.
-I’m eager to watch him play here in March when they take on the Air Force Academy.
-My youngest son, Samson, is a junior at Highlands Ranch High School where he has lettered in Music and Theatre.
-Samson has qualified for Nationals in back-to-back years as a Thespian.
+He currently attends Sacred Heart University in Connecticut where he is realizing the dream to play D1 Lacrosse while studying Business.
+My youngest son, Samson, is a freshman at the University of Colorado in Boulder where he is majoring in Political Science and volunteering for various outreach groups.

 My wife, Kallie, also serves in education.
 She is patient beyond my understanding.
 I’m ever grateful for my family and their support.